2025 Solar Incentives Guide for Ridley, PA - Tax Credits & Rebates

 If my house already has solar panels, can I still claim incentives?

-To discover the top solar panel installers near you, take a look at our article on Ridley's best solar panel companies.
+To learn about the top solar panel installers near you, read our article on the best solar companies in Ridley.

-Solar energy is renewable — by switching where you get your energy, you help reduce the strain on our planet's resources.
-A solar system can also lower the CO2 emissions from your home by 300 pounds annually, or around 5,000 pounds in 20 years.
+Solar energy is a renewable energy source — by changing where you get your energy, you can help reduce the strain on our planet's resources.
+You can also reduce your home's CO2 emissions by 300 pounds annually, or around 5,000 pounds in 20 years.

-While we recommend speaking with your local solar installer and/or tax professional to best understand what solar incentives apply to you, many incentives apply to a second home, as long as it is in the United States and owned by you.
-There may be other incentives available for commercial properties specifically, depending on the specifics.
+While we recommend getting in touch with your local solar installer and/or tax professional to better understand what solar incentives apply to you, many will apply to a second home, so long as that home is in the United States and owned by you.
+There may be other incentives available specifically for commercial properties, depending on the details.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.